Hyacinth Graf Strachwitz: Großdeutschland Panzer-Regiment

 Strachwitz was wounded again on 10 July.
-His battle group had been ordered into combat by Hörnlein.
-The objective was to capture Hill 258.4, about 4 km west of Werchopenje.
-The battle group encountered roughly 30 Soviet tanks on evening of 9 July.
+His battle group had been ordered into combat by Hörnlein with the objective of capturing Hill 258.4, about 4 km west of Werchopenje.
+The battle group encountered roughly 30 Soviet tanks on the evening of 9 July.
 An attack proved unfeasible due to the settling darkness.
 During these events he received news that his son, Hyazinth, had been severely wounded.

 At dusk on 10 July he ordered the attack on the Soviet tanks.
 The first T-34s had been destroyed and Strachwitz was directing the attack from his command tank and had ordered his gunner to hold fire.
 Strachwitz was carelessly resting his left arm on the gun-breech.
 The gunner, without orders, fired the gun, causing the recoiling gun to smash his left arm.
 Strachwitz was immediately evacuated to a field hospital.
 In consequence, Strachwitz passed command of the battle group to Hauptmann Walter von Wietersheim.

-Strachwitz's arm was put in a cast and against medical advice returned to his regiment.
-When Hörnlein learned of this he went furious and gave Strachwitz a direct order to return to the field hospital.
+Strachwitz's arm was put in a cast and against medical advice he returned to his regiment.
+When Hörnlein learned of this he became furious and gave Strachwitz a direct order to return to the field hospital.
 In November 1943, Strachwitz left the "Großdeutschland".

 Battle for the Krivasoo Bridgehead

 The severe injury to Strachwitz's left arm had forced him to retire from the front line.
 After a stay in the hospital at Breslau and a period of convalescence at home he received an order assigning him as "Höheren Panzerführer" (higher tank commander) to the Army Group North.
 Strachwitz reported to the commander-in-chief of the 18th Army, Generaloberst Georg Lindemann, commander of Army Group North.

-On 26 March 1944, the Strachwitz Battle Group consisting of the German 170th, 11th, and 227th Infantry Divisions and tanks, attacked the flanks of the Soviet 109th Rifle Corps south of the Tallinn railway, supported by an air strike.
+On 26 March 1944, the Strachwitz Battle Group, consisting of the German 170th, 11th, and 227th Infantry Divisions and a tank hunting brigade, attacked the flanks of the Soviet 109th Rifle Corps south of the Tallinn railway, supported by an air strike.
 The tanks led the attack and the infantry followed, penetrating the fortified positions of a Soviet rifle corps.
 By the end of the day, the Soviet 72nd and parts of the 109th Rifle Corps in the Westsack (west sack) of the bridgehead were encircled.
 The rest of the Soviet rifle corps retreated, shooting the local civilians who had been used for carrying ammunition and supplies from the rear.

 As Strachwitz had predicted, the rifle corps counterattacked on the following day.
-It was repelled by the 23rd East Prussian Grenadier Regiment which inflicted heavy casualties on the Soviets.
+It was repelled by the 23rd East Prussian Grenadier Regiment, which inflicted heavy casualties on the Soviets.
 Two small groups of tanks broke through the lines of the rifle corps on 28 March in several places, splitting the bridgehead in two.
 Fierce air combat followed, with 41 German dive bombers shot down.
 The west half of the bridgehead was destroyed by 31 March, with an estimated 6,000 Soviet casualties.
+On 1 April 1944 Strachwitz was promoted to Generalmajor (Major General) of the Reserves.